Aerial Powers: USA Basketball

-Powers was selected to be a member of the USA representative to the World University Games held in Seoul, South Korea from July 5–13, 2015.
+Powers was selected to be a member of Team USA at the World University Games held in Seoul, South Korea from July 5–13, 2015.
 The team won all six games, including the championship game against Canada.
 For the first three quarters, the game was quite close with four ties and four lead changes.
-In the fourth quarter the USA exploded for 34 points to pull out to a large lead, and won the gold medal with a score of 82–63.
+In the fourth quarter, the USA exploded for 34 points to pull out to a large lead, and won the gold medal with a score of 82–63.
 Powers was the leading scorer for the USA team, averaging 18 points per game.